 - You have a scheduled Chit Chats pickup

-Don’t forget that when batching it is important to physically consolidate your shipments before getting them to us.
-This ensures that all your shipments are kept together for processing.
-Including your batch label allows us to cross-reference the shipments we receive with what you indicate you are sending in your batch.
+It is important to physically consolidate your shipments before getting them to us.
+This means that you group your shipments together in a secure way so your shipments are kept together for processing.
+By including your batch label, this allows our team to cross-reference the shipments we receive with what you indicate you are sending in your batch.

 I have less than 10 shipments?
 Do I need to batch?

 If you are visiting one of our drop spots or are arranging to get your shipments to us with a pickup or by mailing-in, you must always create a batch for your shipments, regardless of the piece count.
-This helps us verify what you intend for us to receive when you cannot be there to drop off at one of our branches.
+This allows us to verify the shipments you intend for us to receive when you cannot be there to drop off at one of our branches.

-While it is not required to batch when you have fewer than 10 shipments to drop off in branch, it certainly doesn’t hurt to do so.
+While it is not required to batch when you drop off in branch, it certainly doesn’t hurt to do so.

 How do I batch my shipments?

-Batching your shipment requires you to both group them in your Chit Chats account and physically consolidate them before getting your shipments to us.
-Check out our step-by-step instructions for three different methods on how to create a batch in your account: by import, scanning or manually transferring shipments.
+Batching your shipment requires you to both group them in your Chit Chats account and physically consolidate them (group them) before getting your shipments to us.
+Find our step-by-step instructions for three different methods on how to create a batch in your account: by import, scanning or manually transferring shipments.